๐Ÿค–Intro to Autonomous Robots

 Why This Matters

-When you're designing or analyzing autonomous robots, actuator selection is everything—it determines what forces your robot can exert, how precisely it can move, and what environments it can operate in.
+When you're designing or analyzing autonomous robots, actuator selection determines what forces your robot can exert, how precisely it can move, and what environments it can operate in.
 You're being tested on understanding why engineers choose specific actuators for specific tasks, not just what each actuator does.
 The core concepts here include torque and force generation, precision vs. power tradeoffs, feedback control systems, and energy source requirements.

 Think of actuators as the muscles of your robot: some are built for raw strength, others for surgical precision, and still others for speed or flexibility.
-As you study, don't just memorize definitions—know what problem each actuator solves and when you'd choose one over another.
+As you study, don't just memorize definitions.
+Know what problem each actuator solves and when you'd choose one over another.
 If an exam question describes a robot task, you should immediately recognize which actuator category fits best and why.

 Electric Motor Actuators

-Electric motors convert electrical energy into rotational motion and represent the most common actuator family in robotics.
+Electric motors convert electrical energy into rotational motion and are the most common actuator family in robotics.
 The key differentiator among electric motors is how they balance continuous motion, positional precision, and control complexity.

 DC Motors

-• Continuous rotation from direct current—the simplest electric actuator, converting DC power directly into spinning motion without discrete positioning
+• Continuous rotation from direct current โ€” the simplest electric actuator, converting DC power directly into spinning motion without discrete positioning

-• Speed control via voltage modulation—adjust input voltage or use pulse-width modulation (PWM) to vary rotational speed smoothly
+• Speed control via voltage modulation โ€” adjust input voltage or use pulse-width modulation (PWM) to vary rotational speed smoothly.
+PWM works by rapidly switching the voltage on and off; the ratio of on-time to off-time sets the effective speed.

-• Ideal for wheeled locomotion—mobile robots and drive systems where continuous, variable-speed rotation matters more than exact positioning
+• Ideal for wheeled locomotion โ€” mobile robots and drive systems where continuous, variable-speed rotation matters more than exact positioning

 Servo Motors

-• Three-wire interface—power, ground, and PWM signal make them easy to integrate with microcontrollers for commanded positions
+• Three-wire interface โ€” power, ground, and a PWM signal make them easy to integrate with microcontrollers.
+The pulse width of the signal encodes the commanded angle.

-• Essential for articulated joints—robotic arms, pan-tilt mechanisms, and any application where the actuator must reach and hold specific angles
+• Essential for articulated joints โ€” robotic arms, pan-tilt mechanisms, and any application where the actuator must reach and hold specific angles

 Stepper Motors

-• Discrete angular steps without feedback—divide full rotation into fixed increments (commonly 1.8° or 200 steps/revolution), enabling open-loop position control
+• Discrete angular steps without feedback โ€” divide a full rotation into fixed increments (commonly 1.8ยฐ per step, or 200 steps per revolution), enabling open-loop position control.
+"Open-loop" means the motor assumes each commanded step was completed; there's no sensor checking.

-• Holding torque when stationary—maintain position under load without continuous power draw, useful for static positioning tasks
+• Holding torque when stationary โ€” maintain position under load without continuous power draw, useful for static positioning tasks

-• Repeatability over absolute accuracy—excel in CNC machines and 3D printers where consistent incremental movement matters most
+• Repeatability over absolute accuracy โ€” excel in CNC machines and 3D printers where consistent incremental movement matters most.
+However, if a step is missed (due to excessive load, for example), the error accumulates with no way to self-correct.

-Compare: Servo motors vs. stepper motors—both offer positional control, but servos use closed-loop feedback for absolute positioning while steppers rely on counting discrete steps.
+Compare: Servo motors vs. stepper motors โ€” both offer positional control, but servos use closed-loop feedback for absolute positioning while steppers rely on counting discrete steps.
 Choose servos when you need to know exact position; choose steppers when you need repeatable incremental motion at lower cost.

 Fluid Power Actuators